alex/what-happens-when/README.rst

 This send and receive happens multiple times following the TCP connection flow:

-* Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN
+* a Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN
 * Server receives SYN and if it's in an agreeable mood:
    * Server chooses its own initial sequence number